Mossy1022/RepoTest/README.md

  Lets you know if the user has logged in.

- # Trellix Cordova Utility
+ # Trellix Cordova Network Module

-For checking if the app is connected to internet - the TrellixCordovaNetworkStateService from the trellix-cordova-network library is used in conjunction.
-The app should subscribe to the getNetworkStateSub method of the service.
-Below is an example of how the parent component handles a change in connection state.
+For checking if the device is connected to internet, the TrellixCordovaNetworkStateService from the trellix-cordova-network library is used in conjunction.
+The parent component should subscribe to the getNetworkStateSub method of the service.
+Below is an example of how the component handles a change in connection state.

 ```
 private _checkInternetConnection() : void {